-Mindful eating is an effective strategy for weight loss, because it encourages you to slow down, be more involved in the food making process, and more attentive while consuming it.
+Mindful eating is an effective strategy for weight loss because it encourages you to slow down, be more involved in the food-making process, and be more attentive while consuming it.
 Slower eating also aids digestion.

 A lot of our unhealthy eating habits are rooted in how we cue our bodies to eat.
 There are two kinds of cues, emotional and physical – the former is often what cements our unhealthy eating habits.
 Mindful eating allows us to rely more on the physical cues of hunger than the emotional ones.

 Being aware of the nutritional needs of our body means we are better able to balance our food portions – we only eat as much as we need, we know our protein-carbs-fat ratio, and we put the extra food aside.